coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 If you cannot find anything useful there, do not hesitate to post in the [mailing list](#the-mailing-list).
 On the other hand, if you think it's something wrong about pdf2htmlEX, please [report a bug](#bug-reports) instead.

+It will help a lot if you provide detailed information as mentioned in the [Bug Reports](#bug-reports) section.

 ### Bug Reports

 A bug is a demonstrable problem that is caused by the code in the repository.
-A perfect bug report may help the deveolper to identify the cause and locate the problematic code quickly.
+A perfect bug report may help the developer to identify the cause and locate the problematic code quickly.
 Bugs should always be reported to [the Issue Tracker](#the-issue-tracker).

 Before you report any bug: